"Now Listen to Me..."

 It has many of what would become noir hallmarks, i.e. a wrong man accused (actually two), expressionistic photography and lighting, plus a pervasive atmosphere of guilt, paranoia and doom.
 This film also fits my definition of noir as a story whose subject is crime but more importantly one that focuses on its participants' internal motives.
 In the crime films of the 30s like Public Enemy, Little Caesar and The Roaring Twenties the reason for their characters' criminal pursuits, or those who tried to investigate or stop them, was given little attention.
 Typically, for the bad guys it was external influences, to get ahead in tough times and for the good guys simply to do their job.
 The best of these "gangster" films were flashy, fun, full of energy and bravado but didn't tell us much about the human psyche behind all of the nefarious activities their characters engaged in.

 Stranger on the Third Floor changed that.
 A reporter helps convict a man to death but later believes he may have made a mistake.
 Another murder takes place but this time, the reporter himself is accused and finds out first hand not only what it's like to be wrongly suspected, but to live in fear for his life while helpless to investigate further.
 Thankfully he has a devoted fiancee who can pursue his leads and hopefully uncover the real killer before it's too late.
 The mindset of this reporter is targeted all the way through, which helps make this film more and more captivating as the story progresses.
 It contains an outrageously vivid dream sequence full of abstract, disproportionate images, sharp angles and sinister shadows to further absorb us.
-When we do finally meet the killer, (a perfectly cast Peter Lorre), he too has a terrifying but complex psychological back story which provides the added personal dimension noir films are noted for.
+When we do finally meet the killer (a perfectly cast Peter Lorre), he too has a terrifying but complex psychological back story which provides the added personal dimension noir films are noted for.

-These distinctive and brilliantly conceived RKO films noir were typically short in length, but long on staying power.
+These distinctive and brilliantly conceived RKO films noir were typically short in length but long on staying power.
 For the noir novice, I can think of no better introduction to this genre.
 The 'stranger' will reveal himself on TCM Friday, June 5 at 8:30am PST (11:30am EST).

 My next recommendation is 1947’s The Gangster.

 Like Stranger on the Third Floor, this noir was made on the cheap but contains complex characters that help it punch solidly above its grade.
 Barry Sullivan plays the title role of Shubunka as comfortably as fireside marshmallows, running the numbers racket in a waterfront area known as Neptune Beach with the police and local underlings both securely in his pocket.
 Shubunka has little charm or grace.
 He oozes cynical contempt for practically everyone who crosses his path.
-That’s one of this film’s, and noir’s, greatest strengths: The audacity to place a character’s weaknesses front and centre.
-Instead of trying to artificially enhance the self-serving Shubunka with likeable 30’s gangster mannerisms of poise and class, the noir storytellers here defy us not to care what happens to a person consumed with unpleasant but identifiably realistic personality traits.
-Not only that, Shubunka’s one redeeming attribute, namely his genuine concern for another, is the one characteristic that will most contribute to his tragic downfall.
+That’s one of this film’s, and noir’s, greatest strengths: the audacity to place a character’s weaknesses front and centre.
+Instead of trying to artificially enhance the self-serving Shubunka with likeable 30s gangster mannerisms of poise and class, the noir storytellers here defy us not to care what happens to a person consumed with unpleasant but identifiably realistic personality traits.
+Not only that, Shubunka’s one redeeming attribute, namely his genuine concern for a female friend, is the one characteristic that will most contribute to his tragic downfall.

-This fascinating little known noir is full of an idiosyncratic group of actors all of whom were, or would become, better known for their appearances in more recognizable films noir such as Joan Lorring (Three Strangers, The Verdict), John Ireland (Railroaded!, Raw Deal), Akim Tamiroff (Mr. Arkadin, Touch of Evil), Henry Morgan (Dark City, Scandal Sheet), Sheldon Leonard (Somewhere in the Night, Decoy), and Elisha Cook Jr. (The Maltese Falcon, The Phantom Lady).
+This fascinating little known noir is full of an idiosyncratic group of actors all of whom were, or would become, better known for their appearances in more recognisable films noir such as Joan Lorring (Three Strangers, The Verdict), John Ireland (Railroaded!, Raw Deal), Akim Tamiroff (Mr. Arkadin, Touch of Evil), Henry Morgan (Dark City, Scandal Sheet), Sheldon Leonard (Somewhere in the Night, Decoy), and Elisha Cook Jr. (The Maltese Falcon, The Phantom Lady).
 Even Charles McGraw has a small role (T-Men, The Narrow Margin).
 Sullivan’s co-star was the U.K.’s answer to Sonja Henie, Belita.
 The year before The Gangster was released, she made another terrific noir with Sullivan for the “poverty row” King Brothers Productions entitled Suspense, the plot of which allowed Belita to show off her formidable ice skating skills.
-The Gangster was the last and most distinguished film directed by Gordon Wiles (Charlie Chan’s Secret, Prison Train) who would return to work as an Art Director on 1950’s The Underworld Story released the year of his death at the age of only 46.
+The Gangster was the last and most distinguished film directed by Gordon Wiles (Charlie Chan’s Secret, Prison Train), who would return to work as an art director on 1950’s The Underworld Story released the year of his death at the age of only 46.
 The Gangster will set foot on TCM ground Friday, June 12 at 5pm PST.